Add to MyChemicals Print Friendly Page

 Reactivity

-Simple aromatic halogenated organic compounds are very unreactive; halogenated aliphatic compounds are moderately or very reactive.
-For both subgroups, reactivity generally decreases with increased degree of substitution of halogen for hydrogen atoms.
+Halogenated aliphatic compounds are moderately or very reactive.
+They generally become less reactive as more of their hydrogen atoms are replaced with halogen atoms.
 Halogenated acetylene compounds are unstable and should be treated as explosives.
 Low molecular weight haloalkanes are highly flammable and can react with some metals to form dangerous products.
-Low molecular weight haloalkenes are highly flammable, peroxidizable and may polymerize violently.
+They are also peroxidizable and may polymerize violently.
 They may react violently with aluminum.
 Materials in this group are incompatible with strong oxidizing and reducing agents.
 Also, they are incompatible with many amines, nitrides, azo/diazo compounds, alkali metals, and epoxides.

 Toxicity